Hurricane Irma: Celebrities Rally Around Victims, Who’s Donated What

 The Miami Herald is reporting that the Miami Dolphins and Florida Panthers have also each donated $1 million to hurricane relief efforts.
 The NLF Foundation will give a further $1 million to help rebuild after Irma.

-In addition to individual donations and efforts, a slew of celebrities also appeared on the telethon Hand In Hand: A Benefit for Hurricane Relief which aired across major US networks on September 12.
+In addition to individual donations and efforts, a slew of celebrities also appeared on the telethon Hand in Hand: A Benefit for Hurricane Relief which aired across major U.S. networks on September 12.

-A number of celebrities, including Justin Bieber, George Clooney, Julia Roberts, Barbra Streisand, Al Pacino, Lupita Nyong’o, and Jay Leno all took phone calls from those pledging donations, while musicians including Stevie Wonder, Blake Shelton, Usher, Miranda Lambert, George Strait, Brad Paisley, Demi Lovato, and more performed during the telethon.
+A number of celebrities — including Justin Bieber, George Clooney, Julia Roberts, Barbra Streisand, Al Pacino, Lupita Nyong’o, and Jay Leno — all took phone calls from those pledging donations, while musicians such as Stevie Wonder, Blake Shelton, Usher, Miranda Lambert, George Strait, Brad Paisley, Demi Lovato, and more performed during the telethon.

-Oprah, Beyonce, Cher, Selena Gomez, Leonardo DiCaprio, and more stars also made appearance either in studio or via video to encourage fans to donate to hurricane relief efforts in both Florida and Texas.
+Oprah, Beyonce, Cher, Selena Gomez, Leonardo DiCaprio, and more stars also made appearances either in the studio or via video to encourage fans to donate to hurricane relief efforts in both Florida and Texas.

 CBC confirmed that the hour-long benefit for both recent hurricanes to hit the United States raised a huge $44 million for the victims.

-In addition, Disney has also announced that they will be donating $2.5 million to Hurricane Irma relief efforts while Anheuser-Busch have given 300,000 cans of drinking water to the people of Florida.
+In addition, Disney has also announced that they will be donating $2.5 million to Hurricane Irma relief efforts, while Anheuser-Busch has given 300,000 cans of drinking water to the people of Florida.

-[Featured Image by Gary Gershoff/Getty Images for iHeart Media]
+[Featured Image by Gary Gershoff/Getty Images]